Aang: Games

 Aang's character appeared in the Avatar: The Last Airbender Trading Card Game on a multitude of cards.
 He appeared in the Avatar: The Last Airbender video game as one of the four playable characters.
 Two sequels were made: Avatar: The Last Airbender – The Burning Earth, followed by Avatar: The Last Airbender – Into the Inferno.
 Aang also appeared in Escape from the Spirit World, an online video game found on Nickelodeon's official website.
 The game includes certain plot changes that are not shown in the show.
 The show's directors, Michael DiMartino and Bryan Konietzko, claim the events are canon.

 Aang is also a playable character in Nickelodeon crossover titles such as Nicktoons Nitro, Nickelodeon Kart Racers 2: Grand Prix, and the Nickelodeon Super Brawl series, including Nickelodeon All-Star Brawl and its sequel.

 On April 12, 2024, Aang was released as a skin in the video game Fortnite.
+Aang is set to appear as a playable character via downloadable content in Sonic Racing: CrossWorlds.